-‘Dance Moms’ Abby Lee Miller Crying And Gobbling Macaroni & Cheese On Way To Prison Mocked By Twitter
+‘Dance Moms’ Star Abby Lee Miller Crying And Gobbling Macaroni & Cheese On Way To Prison Mocked By Twitter

 “Aren’t u in prison?” questioned one follower.

-And some were even more blunt.
+And some were even blunter.
 Responding to another new Instagram post that directed users to Dance Moms products sold in her stores, one user asked what was taking place in prison at that moment.

 “Are you being strip searched in prison yet?” asked Abby Lee’s follower.